-Duties and VAT can be a confusing subject when importing, especially if you aren’t already familiar with the process…keep reading for everything you need to know about import tax UK.
+Duties, import tax and VAT can be a confusing subject when importing, especially if you aren’t already familiar with the process…keep reading for everything you need to know about import tax UK.

-• What are Duties and Taxes?
+• What are Duties and Import Taxes?

 When buying goods from outside the EU, you have to pay UK import tax before your goods will be released.
 (To make sure that you understand everything there is to know about Customs and what could cause your goods to be held – which costs you extra money! – we have also written a Guide To UK Customs we recommend you read.)
 The vast majority of shipments are subject to UK Duty and VAT and these are the two main costs that you should understand before importing from overseas.